EU Planning Assistance Team in Armenia

-The European Union Planning Assistance Team in Armenia was a European Union initiative established to assess the potential of deploying a long-term civilian CSDP mission to Armenia.
+The European Union Planning Assistance Team in Armenia (EUPAT) was a European Union initiative established to assess the potential of deploying a long-term civilian CSDP mission to Armenia.
 It replaced the European Union Monitoring Capacity to Armenia, which concluded its mandate on 19 December 2022 and was superseded by a longer term mission, the European Union Mission in Armenia on 23 January 2023.

 History

 The European Union Monitoring Capacity to Armenia (EUMCAP) was a European Union civilian deployment in Armenia that was agreed on 6 October 2022 and officially became operational on 20 October 2022.
 EUMCAP was deployed in order to monitor the Armenia–Azerbaijan border following the Armenia–Azerbaijan border crisis.
 EUMCAP completed its mandate on 19 December 2022 at which point it was superseded by the European Union Planning Assistance Team in Armenia in preparation of a possible longer term mission in the country.

 Following the conclusion of EUMCAP's mandate, the European Council and the Government of Armenia agreed that the European Union Monitoring Mission in Georgia (EUMM Georgia) would deploy its personnel to serve in the European Union Transitional Planning Assistance Team in Armenia.
 The mandate of the EU Transitional Planning Assistance Team in Armenia became active on 20 December 2022.

 On 19 January 2023, the European Parliament voted in favor of a resolution condemning Azerbaijani military aggression and for the closure of the Lachin corridor, resulting in the blockade of Artsakh.
 The motion supports greater EU involvement towards settling the Nagorno-Karabakh conflict and for Russian peacekeepers to be replaced by international ones.
 Nathalie Loiseau, a member of the European Parliament stated, "Russia is not a reliable actor in the region anymore" and "Moscow's influence is waning since its catastrophic invasion of Ukraine."
 Several protests have occurred in Armenia and Artsakh demanding Armenia's withdrawal from the CSTO and to seek greater support from the West instead.

 The European External Action Service announced that there are plans to potentially send 100 EU monitors to Armenia for a period of 2 years.
 Henri Duquenne, the spokesman for the EU's special representative in the South Caucasus stated, "It's important the EU plays a role even on the edges of Europe.
 Different member states have different interests, but as a whole, this is a priority region for us."
 In response, Russia's Foreign Minister Sergey Lavrov stated, "Despite the fact we are allies, the Armenian side prefers to negotiate with the EU."